WinsomeQuill/ConversionTools-Rust/README.md

 # ConversionTools Rust
 This Conversion Tools API Rust client allows you to use the site API and convert files faster and more conveniently.

+Site [**Conversion Tools**](https://conversiontools.io/) allows you to convert files from one format to another.

+To use the library, you will need a **API-Token**, which you can find in [**your profile**](https://conversiontools.io/profile).

 # How to use
-You can find examples of using all functions in the [ConversionTools-Rust-Examples](https://github.com/WinsomeQuill/ConversionTools-Rust-Examples/blob/main/src/main.rs) repository
+You can find examples of using all functions in the [**ConversionTools-Rust-Examples**](https://github.com/WinsomeQuill/ConversionTools-Rust-Examples/blob/main/src/main.rs) repository

 Get All Tasks
 ---